ybarnatan/arg-football/LPF_arg.md

 <img src="LPF_arg_files/figure-gfm/unnamed-chunk-18-1.png" style="display: block; margin: auto;" />

-## 3.- Referee’s cards performance
+## 3.- Bonus: Referee’s cards performance

 Are there more/less strict referees in terms of bookings?
 Not all of them delivered justice in every season, but some of them appear to be